PoolPy: Automated combinatorial pooling for high-throughput molecular profiling: Methods

 Each combination of $N$ and $C$ is tested $5$ times, but to find the real optimal condition many more tests could be needed.
 However, we found that fluctuations between different random draws were generally much smaller than the differences observed across configurations, particularly for large $S$.

-\subsection{Shifted Transversal design}
+\subsubsection{Shifted Transversal design}

-This non-adaptive design has been proposed in \cite{thierry2006new,kainkaryam2008poolhits,xin2009shifted}.
-We report here only the key ideas and mathematical steps.
-For this strategy, it is convenient to consider the transpose of the pool-assigning matrix, so we set $M=(PA)^\intercal$ to follow the notation of the original publication.
-This strategy requires a more detailed formalism than the previous designs.
+For this non-adaptive design previously described \cite{thierry2006new,kainkaryam2008poolhits,xin2009shifted}, it is convenient to consider the transpose of the pool-assigning matrix, so we set $M=(PA)^\intercal$ to follow the notation of the original publication.
 We start by defining a closed rotation of indices, $\sigma$:

 We can apply multiple ($m$) times the $\sigma$ operator, denoted as $\sigma^m$.
 For any prime number $q$ such that $q<S$, we define the compressing power of $q$ with respect to $S$, noted $\Gamma(q,S)$ or $\Gamma$, as the smallest integer $\gamma$ for which $q^{\gamma +1}>S$.
 The idea behind the shifted transversal design is to construct a simple initial sample-pool assignment and then the full $PA$ matrix by systematically shifting it with the $\sigma$ operator.
 As previously described \cite{thierry2006new}, this design aims to satisfy two conditions: (i) limit the number of pools in which any pair of samples co-occur, and (ii) keep the intersection sizes between pools roughly constant, in order to maximize the information content of the design.
 Each layer of the shifted transversal design is composed of $q$ pools, and in each layer every sample is placed in exactly one pool.
 Given that we are working with $M$, that is the transpose of $PA$, column $i$ represents the set of pools containing sample $i$.
 Let $C_{ij}$ denote the $i$th column in the $j$th layer.
 To break symmetry, in the first ($0$th) layer, the first ($0$th) sample is assigned to the first ($0$th) pool, so that $C_{00}=(1,0,...,0)$.
 The general construction is then given by: